PCC. Local. Global. Integrated.

 Business Property

 1. PCC’s business property may only be used for business purposes.
-Employees must treat PCC’s company property with care and protect it appropriately against loss, damage, misuse, theft, embezzlement or destruction.
-Equipment, machinery and other technical installations and systems as well as vehicles must be operated in the correct manner.
+Employees shall treat PCC’s business property with care and protect it appropriately against loss, damage, misuse, theft, embezzlement and destruction.
+Work equipment, machinery and other technical equipment and facilities as well as vehicles must be operated in a professional manner.

 Fair Competition

-1. PCC aligns its business policy with the criteria of fair and performance-oriented competition.
-Compliance with regulations relating to competition law forms part of PCC’s corporate policy and is expected of all employees.
+1 PCC aligns its business policy to the criteria of fair and performance-oriented competition.
+Compliance with competition law regulations is an integral part of PCC’s corporate policy and is expected of all employees.

 2. Employees must comply with all applicable regulations relating to competition law and must reject any measures that could lead to unfair competition.